Friends of the Williams House, Paihia Library Incorporated

 The Friends are an active group who have completed many projects and have more under way:

 - Restoration of the garage: A local resident donated a sum of money to the Friends for the restoration of the garage.
 The Friends now use the garage as a venue to sell second hand books.
 This is their main source of funds.
-The books are sold at bi-monthly book stalls, (first and third Saturdays of each month), on most long weekends and on days when cruise ships visit.
-The money raised from the book stall is used to provide facilities for community use in Williams House, books and equipment for the Library and also the projects undertaken by the Friends.
+The books are sold at bi-monthly book stalls, (first and third Saturdays of each month).
+The money raised from the book stalls is used to provide facilities for community use in Williams House, books and equipment for the Library and also the projects undertaken by the Friends.
 The Friends welcome the donation of used books, which they will collect if necessary.
-Contact the Garage Book Sale co-ordinator Margaret Rasmussen at email@example.com.
+Contact the Garage Book Sale co-ordinator Margaret Rasmussen at firstname.lastname@example.org.

 - Following the completion of our history trail, the next large project we undertook was the restoration of the pump house in the grounds of Williams House.
 As well as the shed itself needing to be completely rebuilt, the pump required a complete overhaul.
-Initial checks had indicated that the pump was still in running condition, but more comprehensive checks on the pump, the bore and the pressure tank were needed before it was able to be used.
 The pump was restored to working condition and we now to use the water provided for watering the gardens, enabling us to become more self-sufficient.
-As a further enhancement, we will provide a secure viewing door to enable public viewing of the pump operating.
+As a further enhancement, we added a secure viewing door to enable public viewing of the pump inside.

 Some more of our achievements:

 The lights in the library in the children’s room, non-fiction and workroom were organised and paid for by the fund raising of the Friends.